intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 The analysis environment is Windows7 x86.
 The reason we chose Win7 is that the size of the updated file was very small, making diffing more intuitive.
 We downloaded both patched and unpatched versions of this module.

-For win7 x86 those were:
+For win7 x86 those were :

 - patched version (January Patch Tuesday) : KB4534314
 - patched version (February Patch Tuesday) : KB4537813